FSC 432: Petroleum Processing

 The course has 12 lessons of one week each.
 Four quizzes and two exams will be given for the assessment of learning.
 There is also a final exam given during the final exam period.
 In each of the lessons, to achieve the learning outcomes, students will read the material, fill in knowledge-check questions and complete the assigned exercises.
 There will be a total of 10 exercises.
 Students will take all their quizzes and exams online during the designated time periods according to the course schedule given below.

-Readings are critical to successfully complete this course.
-Textbook reading assignments are given as references in each lesson.
+Readings are important to enhance learning in this course.
+Textbook reading assignments for both editions of the book are given as references in each lesson.
 The lessons and textbook material are complementary to each other.
 It is recommended that you keep the book at hand as you go through the lessons and make sure that you read the sections of the book that are referenced in the lessons.

 Assignments are meant to encourage students to review and research course material and solve numerical problems.
 Use the Help Discussion Forum to post all your questions about the course material and exercises.
 Do not use email to ask questions about the course or the assignments.

 Exercises will be submitted to designated drop boxes in Canvas.
-Scans of handwritten pages are not acceptable unless noted in the assignment instructions.
+Scans of handwritten pages are not acceptable in most circumstances unless noted in the assignment instructions to encourage you to submit professional documents.
 The quizzes will consist of questions with multiple choice answers.
 The quizzes will be available for students to take on the web for a whole day (from 12:01 a.m. to 11: 59 p.m.) on the scheduled day.
 Students need to complete each quiz typically 60 minutes after they start taking the assessment.
 The time allotted may vary for some quizzes.

 Two mid-semester exams and one final exam will require you to integrate your knowledge of the topic areas and reading assignments.
-Exams will also include questions with multiple choice answers and problems similar to those assigned in the exercises.
+Exams will also include questions with multiple choice answers and problems similar to those assigned in the quizzes.
 Exam 1 covers a 5-week segment, and Exam 2 covers a 4-week segment of the course as designated.
 The final exam will be comprehensive and cover all the lessons in the course.
 Similar to the mid-semester exams, the final exam will consist of questions with multiple choice answers and problems.
+Exam 1, Exam 2, and Final exam will be etests and administred at the UP Testing Center.
+Note: You should schedule your exam as soon as you are notified by the testing center to secure a time slot that best fits your schedule.

 Letter grades will be based on the following percentages (percentages refer to the proportion of all possible points earned by the student):